New Development Closing Costs in NYC

 Absolutely!
 Depending on the strength of the market and demand for the unit, these transfer taxes can be negotiated with the sponsor.
-A good agent will help you navigate the relative pricing and strength in the market.
+Strong real estate agents will help you navigate the relative pricing and strength in the market.
 If it’s a hot market, you’ll likely have to bite the bullet and pay all of them.
 In a neutral to buyer’s market, most developers are more reasonable.

-If you are early to a building, many times you may get special incentives because a developer is trying to get the building a certain percentage sold, after which they can raise prices and bargain less on other things.
+If you are early to a building, many times you may get special incentives for a period of time because a developer is trying to get the building a certain percentage sold, after which they can raise prices and bargain less on other things.

 Offset closing costs with a commission rebate

 The extra closing costs you encounter when buying in a new development in NYC are less than ideal, however you are able to offset these fees by receiving a commission rebate.
 Modern, tech-enabled platforms like Prevu enable NYC homebuyers to get up to 2% of their purchase price cash back in the form of a buyer commission rebate.
 Prevu offers the largest commission rebate in NYC and is able to pass along such high savings thanks to technology that enhances your customer experience and increases our agents' efficiency.

 Besides money, what else should I negotiate?